 • In addition to guests, your home’s smart devices that require access to the Internet can be set up on a separate guest network as well.
 Internet of Things (IoT) devices can be susceptible to vulnerabilities, just like our computers and mobile devices.
 If your IoT devices are compromised, they can allow hackers into your network or allow malware and viruses to spread to other devices on the network.
 Hence, it’s a good idea to set them up on their own network so that if they were to get compromised, a hacker wouldn’t have direct access into your home network, data, etc.

 As always if you need assistance or have questions regarding guest networks, the BlackCloak Team is here to help.
-Contact us at [email protected].
+Contact us today.